adarmonicteam/adarmonicteam.github.io/index.md

 ### Modelling Topics

 In order to gain a better understanding of what the Trolls were posting about, a neural network was trained to recognize 11 topics that we deemed to be the most dominant based on the most common hashtags.
+This is hence a supervised learning approach.
 These topics include the following:
 - **Trump**.
 Include any reference to Trump
+- **Trump Adversaries**.
+Include references to any political figure against Trump.
+Tweets in this category are commonly against Hillary Clinton or Obama.
 - **Black**.
 Include any reference the African-American population
+- **Patriot**.
+Includes tweets related to support of the NRA and the army
 - **Crime**.
 Involve a type of criminal offense
 - **Sports**.
-Relate to any sports-related activity including events related to games and players,
+Includes any sports-related activity including events related to games, players and coaches
 - **Entertainment**.
-Include events
+Include events related to celebrities, music and sometimes controversial topics
+- **Health**.
+Includes tweets related health in general such as health insurance, going to the gym and food
+- **Islam**.
+Involves anything against Islam, notably ISIS and bombings that occured internationally
+- **Foreign Countries**.
+Includes tweets interested in international affairs and world news
+- **Fukukshima**.
+A hashtag that appeared multiple times.
+It was quite distinct so we decided to give it its own topic

 ## Gaining Viewers